GerardHarkemaAvans/depthai_yolo_camera_view/README.md

 We use the same style of JSON parsing in `main.py`, but you can also set the values in both cases manually in the code.

-### Export your model

-Download your model from your personal google drive.

 ## Usage

 1. Install requirements